AkashnilGTA/Game-Download-Site-Without-Ads/README.md

 > 1. Go to [Replit](replit.com) and sign up/login there.
 > 2. Fork my [Repl 1 & 2 which is the latest 2 repls in my profile.](replit.com/@Akashnil) (Or get Repl 1 [here.](https://replit.com/@Akashnil/Download-Site?v=1)) [Repl 2](https://replit.com/@Akashnil/Download-Site?v=1)
 > 3. Change whatever you want in index.html.
 > 4. Your website is ready to go for useful options.
-(Note: You have to credit me before finishing your script.)
+(Note: You have to credit me or Frazix before finishing your script.)

 </details>